ewanbarclay/readthedocs_XDF/README.md

   <img src="/Images/significance map.jpg" alt="Trulli" style="width:35%" align = "center">
 </p>
 <p align = "center">
-Figure 4: : F105W significance image of the centre of the HUDF created by [example5](/Examples/example5.ipynb).
+<strong>Figure 4:</strong> F105W significance image of the centre of the HUDF created by [example5](/Examples/example5.ipynb).
 Pixels coloured in grey have a signal-to-noise < 2 with the colour scale stretching from −2 to 2.
 Coloured pixels have a signal-to-noise > 2 with a scale stretching from 2 to 50.
 </p>
 <br />